AleksandarDashov/New-Bulgarian-University/NETB141-Project/Random-Cipher/README.md

-Write a program that generates a random cipher for text messages.
+Write a C++ program that generates a random cipher for text messages.
 Each letter in the alphabet is substituted by another letter in a random manner.
 The program must be able both to encode and decode messages using the generated cipher.
 The program must have the following features:

     The program generates a cipher by replacing each Latin letter in the alphabet by one of the other letters, based on the pseudo-random numbers generator.
     Two different letters cannot be replaced by the same letter.